 4.1 Computational Constraints

 We need to have 4 pins reserved for pwm signals to control the servo motors.
 In addition we will need multiple interrupts for retrieving information from our barcode sensor and ir sensor (barcode needs highest priority).
-We have a short space between the time our barcode is read and the shifting of all the motors and in that time we need to look up in memory the path to direct the package and output the pwms to the servos quick enough to direct the package before it reaches the end.
+We have a short space between the time our barcode is read and the shifting of all the motors and in that time we need to look up in memory, the path to direct the package and output the pwms to the servos quick enough to direct the package before it reaches the end.

 4.2 Electronics Constraints